awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 ## How contacts are counted<a name="contact-counting-criteria"></a>

-The following contacts are counted:
+The following contacts are counted in **Concurrent active calls per instance**:
 + Handled by a flow
 + Waiting in queue
 + Handled by an agent